VBI-2601 (BRII-179) Vaccine Description

 VBI has entered into a license and collaboration agreement with Brii Bio (“Brii”).
-Under the agreement, VBI and Brii will collaborate in the development of the product through to completion of a proof-of-concept clinical trial in China, following which, Brii Bio will be responsible for funding all development in the licensed territory.
-Brii Bio will retain commercial rights in the licensed territory, while VBI will retain all rights outside of the licensed territory.
+Under the agreement, VBI and Brii will collaborate in developing the product through to completion of a proof-of-concept clinical trial in China, following which Brii Bio will be responsible for funding all development in the licensed territory.
+Brii Bio will retain commercial rights in the approved territory, while VBI will have all rights outside of the licensed territory.

 "These early data from the low-dose cohorts are very encouraging and provide a human proof-of-concept that leads us to believe VBI-2601 (BRII-179) could be an effective and critical component of a functional cure for chronic hepatitis B patients," said Jeff Baxter, VBI's President, and CEO, in a press release issued on November 18, 2020.
 "A functional cure for chronic hepatitis B is likely to require multiple components sufficient to (1) drive down HBV DNA, (2) drive down immunosuppressive HBV surface antigen, and (3) induce or restore HBV-specific long-term immunologic control against HBV infection."

 This study (ACTRN12619001210167) was conducted by our partner Brii Biosciences.
-Based on the results from this study, Brii Biosciences is planning to conduct additional combinations studies of VBI-2601 (BRII-179) within Asia-Pacific Economic Cooperation (APEC) and the greater China areas, said the company.
+Based on this study's results, Brii Biosciences plans to conduct additional combination studies of VBI-2601 (BRII-179) within Asia-Pacific Economic Cooperation and the more significant China areas, said the company.

-VBI Vaccines Inc. (Nasdaq: VBIV) is a commercial-stage biopharmaceutical company developing next generation of vaccines to address unmet needs in infectious disease and immuno-oncology.
+VBI Vaccines Inc. is a commercial-stage biopharmaceutical company developing the next generation of vaccines to address unmet needs in infectious disease and immuno-oncology.

 VBI-2601 (BRII-179) Vaccine Indication